 • Traditional braces – such braces are manufactured from metal brackets and high-grade stainless steel.
 Traditional braces are attached using a particular type of cement.
 The brackets are linked using a thin archwire to put pressure on your teeth so that they can be aligned to the right position.

 • Damon braces – orthodontists are using this type of braces now more than before.
 It offers a gentler mode of treatment than other types.
 Additionally, you will not need to visit orthodontists as often as you would with other models.
-Damon braces make use of slide mechanism for treatment, unlike other braces that use an elastic device to connect the archwires.
+Damon braces make use of a slide mechanism for treatment, unlike other braces that use an elastic device to connect the archwires.

 • Ceramic braces – they have brackets made from transparent and clear ceramic material, unlike the traditional braces.
 Ceramic braces are less visible than other types, which makes them a preferred choice for most patients.
 Patients are encouraged to give fluoride to teeth when they have ceramic braces to prevent them from cavities.